William D. Pawley

-William Douglas Pawley (September 7, 1896—January 7, 1977) was a U.S. ambassador and noted businessman who was associated with the Flying Tigers American Volunteer Group (AVG) during World War II.
+William Douglas Pawley (September 7, 1896 — January 7, 1977) was a U.S. ambassador and noted businessman who was associated with the Flying Tigers American Volunteer Group (AVG) during World War II.

 Early life

 William Douglas Pawley was born in Florence, South Carolina on September 7, 1896.
-His father was a wealthy businessman based in Cuba, and young Pawley attended private schools in both Havana and Santiago.
+His father was a wealthy businessman based in Cuba, and young Pawley attended private schools in both Havana and Santiago de Cuba.
 He later returned to the United States, where he studied at the Gordon Military Academy in Georgia.

 Business career

 In 1927, Pawley began a connection with Curtiss-Wright that would make him an extremely wealthy man.
+He was the company's sales rep for China.
 In 1928, he returned to Cuba to become president of Nacional Cubana de Aviación Curtiss, which was sold to Pan American Airlines in 1932.
 He then became president of Intercontinent Corporation in New York, evidently founded by Clement Keys, the former president of Curtiss.
 In 1933 he moved to China, where he became president of China National Aviation Corporation an airline running between Hong Kong and Shanghai.
 Pawley finally sold out to Pan Am again.
 He later assembled aircraft in partnership with the Chinese Nationalist government under the corporate name of Central Aircraft Manufacturing Company in Hangzhou, Wuhan, and finally Loiwing on the China-Burma border.
 (CAMCO was owned in partnership with the Chinese government, with the Pawley family interest represented by Intercontinent, which now served as a Pawley family holding company.)